Environmental and Energy Policy

 Great Lakes of North America; International Law; Malta; Scholarship of Pedagogy

-The governance of technological systems and uses of the environment.; The political ecology of energy.
+The historical interaction between technological change, uses of the environment, and systems of governance.; The political ecology of energy.

 Woody bioenergy; Climate change; Natural resource policy; Water resource policy; Bioenergy policy